gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 0, then it is saying that 0 is not one of our likely values for the difference in the true means.
 This implies that we should reject a claim that they are equal.
 This provides the same inferences for the hypotheses that we considered previously using both a parametric and permutation approach.

-The general summary is that we can use confidence intervals to test hypotheses by assessing whether the reference value under the null hypothesis is in the confidence interval (FTR $H_0$) or outside the confidence interval (Reject $H_0$).
-P-values are more informative about hypotheses but confidence intervals are more information about the size of differences, so both offer useful information and, as shown here, can provide consistent conclusions about hypotheses.
+The general summary
+is that we can use confidence intervals to test hypotheses by assessing whether the reference value under the null hypothesis is in the confidence interval (FTR $H_0$) or outside the confidence interval (Reject $H_0$).
+P-values are more informative about hypotheses but confidence intervals are more informative about the size of differences, so both offer useful information and, as shown here, can provide consistent conclusions about hypotheses.